The Only Apartment Moving Checklist You’ll Ever Need

 Start on Small Cleanouts

-When you’re researching moving companies, we recommend getting three to five quotes.
+When researching moving companies, we recommend getting three to five quotes to compare.

 7 Weeks Out: Start Vetting Moving Companies

-Moving companies book up pretty fast, especially during summer months, so that’s why we like to start doing research right out of the gate.
-Check out local and nationwide moving companies, what services are included, insurance rates, reviews — all of it.
-See our tips on comparing moving services and costs, from DIY rental trucks and moving containers to full-service movers, for pros and cons.
-It’s also a great time to start casually mentioning that you’ll be moving to plant the seed in case you need to call on any friends and family for moving help.
+Moving companies book up pretty fast, especially during summer months, so that’s why we suggest doing research right out of the gate.
+Check out local and nationwide moving companies, what services are included, insurance rates, reviews — all of it — and keep a thorough record in your moving checklist apartment binder.
+Gather at least three quotes (preferably five) and start comparing moving services and costs for DIY rental trucks, moving containers, and full-service movers.
+It’s also a great time to start casually mentioning that you’ll be moving — to plant a seed in case you need to call on friends and family for moving help.

-Keep a calendar (either physical or electronic) handy, so you can keep up with all of your pertinent scheduling dates.
+Keep a calendar (either physical or electronic) handy, so you can plan out your moving schedule.

 (Source: Anete Lusina via Pexels)